ch2i/LoraGW-Setup/doc/Lorawan-Server.md

 ### Forward packets to local Server

-If you installed all stuff from this repository, you just need to enable the forwarder to send packed to the Local LoRaWAN server.
+If you installed all your gateway stuff from this current [repository](https://github.com/ch2i/LoraGW-Setup), you just need to enable the forwarder to send packed to the Local LoRaWAN server.
 For this set the line `serv_enabled` to `true` for the server `127.0.0.1` Take care, the one that has both port to 1680, not the one with 1688/1689 (this one is for OLED)